In India, $1 housekeepers spark a consumer, worker frenzy despite safety risks

 Like many startups in their growth phase, the companies are paying their workers out-of-pocket to make the jobs attractive, but also doling out hefty discounts to reel in customers.

-In October to December, Urban Company disclosures show it received 1.61 million home-help orders with each incurring a loss of 381 rupees ($4).
-The company says its "discounts are moderating" but its order values need to almost double to break even.
+In October to December, Urban Company disclosures show it received 1.61 million home-help orders with each incurring a loss of 381 rupees.
+The company says its “discounts are moderating” but its order values need to almost double to break even.

-At the Pronto centre, where workers get a uniform and are trained to wear polished shoes, posters revealed potential payouts: home helpers can earn $1.60 per hour for 12 hours of work daily in a month, 48% more than what a new customer pays.
+At the Pronto centre, where workers get a uniform and are trained to wear polished shoes, posters revealed potential payouts: home helpers can earn US$1.60 per hour for 12 hours of work daily in a month, 48 per cent more than what a new customer pays.

-At more than $500 a month, that's a big allure for Nisha Chandaliya, 22, who needs to support her ailing mother and has quit a call-centre job that stretched long hours and paid only $180 a month.
+At more than US$500 a month, that’s a big allure for Ms Nisha Chandaliya, 22, who needs to support her ailing mother and has quit a call-centre job that stretched long hours and paid only US$180 a month.

 “It’s exhausting to clean six-seven homes, but I need the stability.
 I can’t afford to go back,” she said.
 REUTERS